Visit Piedras Blancas Elephant Seal Rookery in San Simeon

 Watching elephant seals at the Piedras Blancas Elephant Seals Rookery in San Simeon - Roads and Destinations

 Viewing seals is not an uncommon thing on the California coast.
 Beaches in La Jolla, a quintessential village in San Diego, have sheltered California sea lions and Pacific harbor seals for decades.
-The fin-footed mammals can also be spotted on the California’s Channel Islands
+The fin-footed mammals can also be spotted on California’s Channel Islands

-The elephant seals, however, are rare, even for the sunny California.
+The elephant seals, however, are rare, even for sunny California.
 In fact, not that long ago these seals were almost extinguished.
 Yet somehow, they managed to survive.
 Their growing numbers have been hauling out in different parts of the coast, including some islands off Baja, Mexico.

 Nearly 25,000 northern elephant seals of the estimated total population of 250,000 use the Piedras Blancas Northern Elephant Seal Rookery near San Simeon as their resting location.

-Get to know the northern elephant seals in the San Simeon area
+Watch our video about northern elephant seals in the San Simeon area

 Watching wildlife is always intriguing.
-No matter now many times we gazed at the local seals in San Diego, these animals still instill a complete awe and admiration in us.
+No matter how many times we gazed at the local seals in San Diego, these animals still instill a complete awe and admiration in us.
 So when I came across the Piedras Blancas Northern Elephant Seal Rookery in San Simeon, I knew this place had to be on top of our California road trip itinerary.

 Anticipating a remarkable sight, I packed extra camera batteries and memory cards.
 Because once you start photographing California wildlife, you simply can’t stop.